james-r-parker/simulation/DEPLOY.md

    - **Build output directory**: `dist`
    - **Root directory**: `/` (leave as default)
    - **Node version**: `20` (or leave default)
-   - **Deploy command**: ⚠️ **LEAVE THIS EMPTY** - Do NOT set a deploy command!
+   - **Deploy command**: `npm run pages:deploy` (no-op command - Cloudflare Pages handles deployment automatically)

    **IMPORTANT**:
    - Build settings must be configured in the Cloudflare Pages dashboard
    - The `wrangler.toml` file does NOT support `[build]` sections for Pages projects
-   - **DO NOT set a deploy command** - Cloudflare Pages automatically deploys after the build completes
+   - The deploy command is a no-op because Cloudflare Pages automatically deploys after the build completes
-   - If you see errors about Wrangler deployment, check that the deploy command field is empty in your dashboard settings
+   - If the deploy command field cannot be empty, use: `npm run pages:deploy`

 4. **Deploy**:
    - Click **Save and Deploy**